MrGentle/svelte-runtime-components/README.md

     };
 };
 ```

+The wrapper exposes setProps which allows you to hydrate the component with new props.

 You can write your own wrappers for use with compileModule
 Just make sure you include this line so that the esbuild plugin finds the component body: